anywhichway/flexroute/README.md

 A browser flexroute will do one of three things by default:

-1. return the content of a template with the id requested when calling `router.route`
+1. return the content of a template with the id requested when calling `router.handle`
-2. scroll to the element with the id requested when calling `router.route`
+2. scroll to the element with the id requested when calling `router.hamdle`
-3. return the content of a file with the path requested when calling `router.route`
+3. return the content of a file with the path requested when calling `router.handle`

 The steps you specify in a route can implement any other behavior you desire.